DDRMAX Dance Dance Revolution 6thMix: Reception

 The PlayStation 2 release of DDRMAX Dance Dance Revolution received favourable reviews.
 GameSpot gave it a 7 out of 10 rating.
 IGN gave it a 9.3 out of 10.
-Its sequel, DDRMAX2 Dance Dance Revolution, also received "generally positive" reviews according to video game review aggregator Metacritic.
+Its sequel, DDRMAX2 Dance Dance Revolution, also received "generally positive" reviews according to video game review aggregator website Metacritic.

 By July 2006, the PlayStation 2 version of DDRMAX2 Dance Dance Revolution 7thMix had sold 750,000 copies and earned $28 million in the United States.
 Next Generation ranked it as the 84th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of Dance Dance Revolution released between those dates reached 5 million units in the United States by July 2006.